plusio/gae-api/README.md

-**Insert into Collection**
+**Insert into a Collection**

     https://(app engine url)/collections/(collection name)

 You can post to the same url that you use to get a list of the collection.
 Each request should have a timestamp in the time key.
+If the collection you want to post into doesn't exsist it will be created for you.

     {
     	"Column" : "Value",
     	"Time" : "1371614094"
     }

+## Items ##